asjadjawed/short-url-server/Docs/QA.md

       The collision calculation can be done [here](https://zelark.github.io/nano-id-cc/)

-      For this project with the slug size of 12, this can accommodate around 8-9 million users per year.\
+      For this project with the slug size of 12, this can accommodate around 8-9 million users per year i.e. approx 1000 requests per hour.\
       **~1 thousand years needed, in order to have a 1% probability of at least one collision.**

       The slug size can also be increased if users grow exponentially.
 The slugs are stored in MongoDB with a unique restriction so the DB won't allow any duplicates.
 The user can then generate another random slug in the very unlikely case of a collision.

 3. What do you feel are the limitations or vulnerabilities of your submitted solution?
 What should be done to address these limitations or vulnerabilities?\

      - I need to buy a custom domain, as the free-tier heroku or netlify apps are long and the aesthetics of a short-url is ruined with a long domain name, but this is a sample project.
      - The project also doesn't filter for any abusive or illegal or harmful websites that users may submit, and may lure people to harmful places.
 A service like [Google Safe Browsing](https://developers.google.com/safe-browsing/v4/lists) can be used.